(267) 817-4600

 Blepharoplasty, also known as eyelid surgery, is a cosmetic procedure that can be performed to improve the appearance of the eyelids.
 The surgery can be performed on both the upper and lower eyelids and can be used to correct drooping or sagging skin, excess fat deposits, and wrinkles or fine lines.

 If your upper or lower eyelids are causing you vision problems then this is a good indication for undergoing eyelid surgery.
+General anesthesia is usually not necessary for upper and lower lid surgery.

 Upper Eyelid Blepharoplasty

 Rejuvenation of the upper eyelid typically involves removal of the excess skin that folds over the upper eyelid.
 This excess skin, termed dermatochalasis, obscures the natural upper eyelid crease that is a sign of youth.
-The correct amount of skin to be removed is carefully measured and marked before the operation.
+The correct amount of skin to be removed is carefully measured and marked before the surgery.
 This procedure applies to blepharoplasty for hooded eyes too.

 Typically, only the excess skin is removed.
 Occasionally a small portion of the underlying muscle is removed as well.
 If necessary, a small amount of underlying excess fat is removed.
 The incisions are closed using fine sutures which leave a nearly invisible scar hidden in the crease of the upper eyelid.